Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2023-01-12-MAE_decompose.md

 and $r$ is the distance to the atomic core, $V$ is the all-electron potential near core region (in the PAW formalism).

-For 3d states, the integrated value of $\lambda(r)$ is about 30meV, comparing to the usual hoppin parameter, this energy is negliable and the SOC term could be treated as perturbation to $H_0$.
+For 3d states, the integrated value of $\lambda(r)$ is about 30 meV, comparing to the usual hoppin parameter, this energy is negliable and the SOC term could be treated as perturbation to $H_0$.

 Using perturbation theory, the first order energy correction is: